dave-honig/Boardgames_Excel_Project/README.md

 ## One more round?

-The sheets "Play Time" includes a bar chart with the top 20 play times.
+The "Play Time" sheet includes a bar chart with the top 20 play times.
 - 120, 60, and 90 minutes are the most popular followed by 180, 30, and 45.
 - Between 1 and 2 hours is the ideal play time.
 It's long enough to have engaging gameplay and strategy, yet short enough to prevent the game from becoming tedious.